 The SBA’s most popular loan program is the 7(a) loan for small businesses.
 The 7(a) loan provides financial assistance for entrepreneurs starting a new business or acquiring, operating, or expanding an existing business.
 The loans must be approved by the SBA.

-Vetted Biz has reviewed and analyzed the SBA 7(a) loan approvals from the fiscal years 2010-2019.
+Vetted Biz has reviewed and analyzed the SBA 7(a) loan approvals from the fiscal years 2010-2020.
 The records were obtained through SBA’s official website.

-SBA Default Rate by Businesses and franchises that are categorized based on shared primary business services and activities.
+SBA Loan The Failure Rate represents franchise unit terminations, non-renewals and franchises that ceased operations for other reasons in a given year relative to the total number of franchise units.
+A lower closure rate, overall terminations, and non-renewals indicate a more stable franchise system.
+Franchise failures… More by Businesses and franchises that are categorized based on shared primary business services and activities.
 Vetted Biz’s 13 major business industries are• Automotive• Business Services• Cleaning and Maintenance• Children Programs• Education Programs• Fitness Centers• Food & Beverage• Health & Beauty• Healthcare Services• Home Services• Real Estate•…

-Further analysis was conducted by business industry based on the loan status.
-The following loan status categories are listed below.
-Please note the most important loan statuses to understand in this analysis are ‘Paid In Full’ and ‘Charged Off’.
+Further analysis was conducted based on the loan status by business industry.
+The loan status categories are listed below.
+Note that the most important loan statuses to understand for this analysis is Paid In Full and Charged Off.

 SBA Loan Status per Industry

-example, the Retail Products and Services industry has one of the highest Paid In Full rates, but it also has a high Charged Off rate.
-On the other hand, industries that have lower Paid In Full rates such as the Real Estate and Travel and Hospitality industries, also have lower Charged Off rates.
+Some industries at the same time, have a wider gap between businesses that are doing well and those that are not.
+In other words, more risk can equal more reward.
+For example, the Retail Products and Services industry has one of the highest Paid in Full rates, but it also has a high Also can be referred to as the SBA Loan Default Rate, the charged off rate is percentage of businesses in set field (e.g. industry) that defaulted their loan, are unable to pay their loan in full, and/or there is no confidence that they will be….
+On the other hand, industries that have lower Paid in Full rates such as the Children Programs and Travel and Hospitality industries, also have lower Charged Off rates.

 Loan Success Rate